 The existing building is not eligible for consideration as a historic resource, given that it is less than 50 years old.
 There are no known historic resources on the project site.
 The USNPS maps the project block within the Juan Batista de Anza National Historic Trail, as described previously under Existing Conditions.
 However, the project site does not contain any Hispanic-era features or other distinguishing resources that enhance the historic value of the Historic Trail.
 Thus, the project would not adversely change the significance of the Historic Trail.
-As previously described, the nearest historic District is located approximately 150 feet east of the project site.
+As previously described, the nearest historic building is located approximately 150 feet east of the project site and the City's Downtown Historic District is located approximately 250 feet north of the project site.
 The project would not result in a physical adverse change in any nearby historic buildings.
 As described further in Section 4.13 Noise, construction vibration would not cause any damage to buildings within the project vicinity.
 Therefore, the project would not cause an adverse change in the significance of a historical resource.
 The DASP IS/MND determined that buildout of the DASP would result in a less than significant impact on historical resources with mitigation.
 No mitigation is required for the proposed project, therefore, the project would have a lesser impact than the DASP.
 (Less than Significant Impact)

+Impact CUL-2:

-Impact CUL-2:The project would not cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines Section 15064.5.[Same Impact as Approved Project (Less than Significant Impact with Mitigation Incorporated)]
+The project would not cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines Section 15064.5.
+[Same Impact as Approved Project (Less than Significant Impact with Mitigation Incorporated)]